awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 **\(Optional\)** The shared storage settings for the cluster\.

-For Amazon Elastic Block Store, you can use [`EbsSettings`](#SharedStorage-v3-EbsSettings) / [`VolumeId`](#yaml-SharedStorage-EbsSettings-VolumeId) to specify whether AWS ParallelCluster creates and mounts new shared file storage or mounts existing shared file storage for your cluster\.
+In the `SharedStorage` section, you can define existing file systems for long term permanent shared storage solutions that are independent of the cluster lifecycle\.

+You can also define AWS ParallelCluster managed file systems for short term temporary shared storage\.
+By default, AWS ParallelCluster managed file systems are created and deleted with cluster creation and deletion\.
+If you don't back up data from AWS ParallelCluster managed file systems, your data is deleted when the cluster is deleted\.

+For more information, see [Best practices: moving a cluster to a new AWS ParallelCluster minor or patch version](best-practices-v3.md#best-practices-cluster-upgrades-v3)\.

+To use an existing Amazon EBS volume for long term permanent storage that is independent of the cluster life cycle, specify [`EbsSettings`](#SharedStorage-v3-EbsSettings) / [`VolumeId`](#yaml-SharedStorage-EbsSettings-VolumeId)\.
+If you don't specify [`VolumeId`](#yaml-SharedStorage-EbsSettings-VolumeId), AWS ParallelCluster creates the EBS volume from [`EbsSettings`](#SharedStorage-v3-EbsSettings) when it creates the cluster and deletes the volume and data when the cluster is deleted\.
+If you use the AWS ParallelCluster managed EBS file system, you can use the [`EbsSettings`](#SharedStorage-v3-EbsSettings) / [DeletionPolicy](#yaml-SharedStorage-EbsSettings-DeletionPolicy) to instruct AWS ParallelCluster to retain or snapshot the volume when the cluster is deleted\.

-For Amazon Elastic File System and Amazon FSx for Lustre, you can use [`EfsSettings`](#SharedStorage-v3-EfsSettings) / [`FileSystemId`](#yaml-SharedStorage-EfsSettings-FileSystemId) and [`FsxLustreSettings`](#SharedStorage-v3-FsxLustreSettings) / [`FileSystemId`](#yaml-SharedStorage-EfsSettings-FileSystemId) to specify whether AWS ParallelCluster creates and mounts new shared file storage or mounts existing shared file storage for your cluster\.
+To use an existing Amazon Elastic File System and Amazon FSx for Lustre file system for long term permanent storage that is independent of the cluster life cycle, specify [`EfsSettings`](#SharedStorage-v3-EfsSettings) / [`FileSystemId`](#yaml-SharedStorage-EfsSettings-FileSystemId) and [`FsxLustreSettings`](#SharedStorage-v3-FsxLustreSettings) / [`FileSystemId`](#yaml-SharedStorage-EfsSettings-FileSystemId)\.
+If you don't specify `FileSystemId`, AWS ParallelCluster creates the file system from [`EfsSettings`](#SharedStorage-v3-EfsSettings) and [`FsxLustreSettings`](#SharedStorage-v3-FsxLustreSettings) when it creates the cluster and deletes the file system and data when the cluster is deleted\.

 For FSx for ONTAP and FSx for OpenZFS, you can use [`FsxOntapSettings`](#SharedStorage-v3-FsxOntapSettings) / [`VolumeId`](#yaml-SharedStorage-FsxOntapSettings-VolumeId) and [`FsxOpenZfsSettings`](#SharedStorage-v3-FsxOpenZfsSettings) / [`VolumeId`](#yaml-SharedStorage-FsxOpenZfsSettings-VolumeId) to specify whether AWS ParallelCluster mounts existing shared file storage for your cluster\.